ChrisChrisLoLo/bancouver40/README.md

 Uncompromisingly small.
 Unabashedly uwu.

 ## Note
-This keyboard works exlusively with CFX keycaps due to its tight spacing.
+This keyboard works exclusively with CFX keycaps due to its tight spacing.

 ## Status
 v0.0 PCBS confirmed to be working and should be good to be produced.